-The style recommended for Biology students has been adapted from the J Comp Physiology A style.
-Full details of the style are available in the Guidelines for the submission of written work.
+The style recommended for Biology and Zoology students has been adapted from the J Comp Physiology A style.
+Full details of the style are available in the Guidelines for the Presentation of Written Work.
 The amended style is available in EndNote as J Comp Physiology A Newcastle Biology.

 The main differences from the standard journal style are the omission of issue numbers for journals and the omission of the DOI unless an article is only available in electronic form.
 The full journal title is needed rather than the abbreviated title.